CBZ-D-velop/Ansible-Role-Labocbz-Prepare-Host/README.md

 * Added support for Ubuntu 22
 * Added support for Debian 11/22
 * Edited vars for linting (role name and __)
+* Added generic support for Docker dind (can add used for obscures reasons ... user in use)
+* Fix idempotency
+* Added informations for UID and GID for user/groups
+* Added support for user password creation (on_create)

 ## Authors